password123456/setup-squid-proxy-with-security-best-practice/README.md

 ```

-## 2. Set Directory and File Permissions for Key Directories and Files
+## 2. Ensure access to SQUID directories and files is restricted
 Directories and configuration files related to Squid should only be accessible by the 'squid' or 'root' user.
 Verify and adjust permissions if other users have access to these directories and files.

-[ Verification Method ]
+[ Check Item ]
 - Check the permissions for directories and files related to the Squid proxy.
 ```bash
 [root@localhost ~]# ls -al /etc/squid/